How to Install WeatherTech Side Window Deflectors

 7. Roll up the Windows:

-Slowly and carefully roll up your front and rear driver side windows 5 times.
+Slowly and carefully roll up your front and rear driver’s side windows five times.
 Do not activate the auto-up function on your vehicle (if applicable).

-Repeat Steps 3 through 8 for the passenger side of the vehicle.
-Once you’ve installed both sides of Side Window Deflectors, leave your windows fully closed on the vehicle for at least 12 hours.
+Repeat Steps 3 through 7 for the passenger side of the vehicle.
+Once you’ve installed both sides of Side Window Deflectors, leave your windows fully closed for at least 12 hours.
 This will allow the deflectors to properly set within the channels.